Car Is Making Noise When Turning | Finally Fixed!

 What side of the vehicle is the noise coming from?

 If your car is making a noise when you turn, it is likely coming from one of the tires.
-The best way to determine which tire is making the noise is to get down low and listen closely while someone else turns the wheel.
-If the noise is coming from the front of the car, something is likely wrong with the left tire.
-If the noise is coming from the back of the car, something is likely wrong with the right tire.
+The best way to determine which tire makes the noise is to get down low and listen closely while someone else turns the wheel.
+If the noise comes from the car’s front, something is likely wrong with the left tire.
+If the noise comes from the back of the car, something is likely wrong with the right tire.

 The Takeaway